NebbGroup/docs.qlarm.com/content/settings/general-settings/_index.md

     <figcaption >Fig 1.
 General settings</figcaption>
 </figure>

 The “Time Zone” dropdown list enables the User to select the [Time Zone](/glossary#time-zone) for the whole application.
-The “Date Time Format” dropdown list enables the user to select the dates format.
-The “Time Format” drop down list lest the User set the Time Format.
-The Event Type drop down is list enables the User to select type of events (All, Alarm or other).
-The Event State drop down is list enables the User to select state of event (All, Active or Inactive).
-The Event Acknowledge State drop down is list enables the User to select All, Acknowledged or Unacknowledged value and Incl.
-Grace drop down is list enables the User to Enabled or Disabled value.
+The “Date Time Format” dropdown list enables the user to select the format of the dates.
+The “Time Format” drop down list enables the User to select the Time Format.
+The Event Type drop down list enables the User to select type of events (All, Alarm or other).
+The Event State drop down list enables the User to select state of event (All, Active or Inactive).
+The Event Acknowledge State drop down list enables the User to select All, Acknowledged or Unacknowledged value and Incl.
+Grace drop down list enables the User to select Enabled or Disabled value.

 <script>
 // Get the modal